Hirosaki Senbero

 Please note that the prices listed in the article include tax unless otherwise stated and are as of the end of September 2023.

-This yakitori restaurant, which opened in November 2021 in the Joto area of the city and has an amazing price of 39 yen per yakitori (prices do not include tax), is a franchise chain with its main store in Kameido, Koto-ku, Tokyo, and its first location in Tohoku is Hirosaki.
-It's the only one.
+This yakitori restaurant, which opened in the city's Joto district in November 2021 and offers the surprising price of 39 yen per skewer (prices below exclude tax), is a franchise chain with its main store in Kameido, Koto Ward, Tokyo, and Hirosaki is the first and only one in Tohoku

-Inside the Hirosaki Joto store Yakitori Sankyu official website
+Inside the Hirosaki Joto store From the Yakitori Sankyu official website

-With all-you-can-drink sours, cocktails, whiskey, shochu, and soft drinks (500 yen per hour), you can get full for less than 1,000 yen with an appetizer (300 yen).
+With an all-you-can-drink option for sours, cocktails, whiskey, shochu, and soft drinks (500 yen per hour), and an appetizer (300 yen), you can get completely drunk for under 1,000 yen

-We also recommend the reasonably priced Choisawa Set (1,299 yen), which includes 3 slightly luxurious snacks and 2 drinks, such as fried shrimp and mosquito cream croquette.
+We also recommend the reasonably priced "Choizawa Set (1,299 yen)," which includes three slightly luxurious appetizers such as fried shrimp, mosquito bites, and cream croquettes, as well as two drinks

-• Store name: Yakitori Sankyu Hirosaki Joto branch
+• Store name: Yakitori Sankyu Hirosaki Joto store

-• Location: 2-4-2 Joto Chuo, Hirosaki City, Aomori Prefecture
+• Address: 2-4-2 Joto Chuo, Hirosaki City, Aomori Prefecture

 • Phone number: 090-1448-3900